MikelBarajas38/ComputerGraphics/README.md

 ### Rendering

-To display objects on screen, the project uses GLUT for window management and OpenGL's built-in functions glBegin() and glEnd() to render the object's triangular faces.
+To display objects on screen, the project uses GLUT for window management and OpenGL's built-in `glBegin()` and `glEnd()` functions to render the object's triangular faces.

 ### Animation

 Animations are done using matrix multiplications between transformation matrices (rotation, translation, and scaling) and the model matrix for each object.
 All the linear algebra operations were implemented from scratch.
-Transformations can be applied using a functional API (inspired by Unity’s transform component) or by manually performing matrix multiplication and using the Object3D transform method.
+Transformations can be applied using a functional API (inspired by Unity’s transform component) or by manually performing matrix multiplication and using the Object3D `transform` method.
 To create more complex animations, trajectories can be precomputed using cubic Bézier curve splines.

 ### Lightning